 6. Install WordPress

 WordPress is the most popular and best blogging platform to use these days.
-It is great with SEO (search engine optimization), so using it will help you considerably to rank high on Google – which is what will bring in the traffic.
+It is great for SEO (search engine optimization), so using it will help you considerably to rank high on Google – which is what will bring in the traffic.

-BlueHost has an easy “one click” WordPress install buttons.
-In your control panel, you’ll see a “WordPress” button.
+BlueHost and HostGator have an easy “one click” WordPress install buttons.
+In your control panel, you’ll see a “WordPress” button or “One-Click Install.”
 You just hit that and follow the installation steps.

 Don’t worry; it is easy.
 But in case you find this confusing, you can see the video below that explains the WordPress installation with Bluehost.